GSA/digitalgov.gov/content/authors/eric-ewing/_index.md

 email:

 # Bio — keep it under 50 words
 bio: "Eric Ewing has over 8 years of experience in data, analytics and artificial intelligence initiatives.
 Eric has served as a senior advisor to multiple federal Chief Data Officers, providing leadership, guidance, and expertise into enterprise modernization initiatives.
-With the CoE, Eric consolidates and organizes long and short term strategy for data and AI while leading initiatives for the management of data as a strategic asset.
+With the Centers of Excellence (CoE), Eric consolidates and organizes long and short term strategy for data and Artificial Intelligence (AI) while leading initiatives for the management of data as a strategic asset.
 Prior to joining the CoE, Eric was a data scientist and senior consultant leading key analytics programs, AI research and development, and IT supply chain security initiatives with both private and public sector partners."

 # bio_url — Where can people learn more about your work?
 Provide a full URL [e.g. 'https://www.example.gov/']
 bio_url: